cryptogopher/issue_recurring/README.md

 ## Purpose

 Plugin for Redmine to configure issue recurring according to a schedule.
 The plugin creates a new issue in Redmine for each new recurrence.
+Because some boring things have to be done on-time after all.

 ## Features